 It’s leaning because it was built on top of marshy ground and soon began to lean four feet on one side.
 The lean isn’t super noticeable unless you know about it.

 Unlike most towers in a city, this is not one that you can go into and climb to the top.

 Salmon of Knowledge

-It’s really breathtaking in person – if you get up close to it you can see a whole bunch of details in its ceramic tiles.
-Each tile actually shows some part of the history of Belfast city, which is awesome.
-The sculpture was built in 1999 in celebration of fish returning to Belfast’s river.
+It’s breathtaking in person; if you get up close to it, you can see a whole bunch of details in its ceramic tiles.
+Each tile shows some part of the history of Belfast city.
+The sculpture was built in 1999 to celebrate fish returning to Belfast’s river.

 Since it is now the 21st Century, you can actually text the Salmon of Knowledge!
-There are signs posted everywhere near the fish and he shares his wisdom through you.
-Of course, I texted him and it was quite fun!
+Signs are posted everywhere near the fish, and he shares his wisdom through you.
+Of course, I texted him, and it was pretty fun!

 This is one of the most underrated places to visit with 48 hours in Belfast.